unitedstates/inspectors-general/README.md

 * `--safe`: Limit scrapers to those declared in `safe.yml`.
 The idea is for "safe" scrapers to be appropriate for clients who wish to fully automate their report pipeline, without human intervention when new IGs are added, in a stable way.
 * `--only`: Limit scrapers to a comma-separated list of names.
 For example, `--only=opm,epa` will run `inspectors/opm.py` and `inspectors/epa.py` in turn.
+* `--data-directory`: The directory path to store the output files.
+Defaults to `data` in the current working directory.

 #### Using the data